leftthomas/NormSoftmax/README.md

 ```

 ## Benchmarks
 Adam optimizer is used with learning rate scheduling.
-The models are trained with batch size `12`, `20` epochs on three
+The models are trained with batch size `12`, `20` epochs on two
 NVIDIA Tesla V100 (32G) GPUs.

 The images are preprocessed with resize (256, 256), random horizontal flip and normalize.